glfw/glfw/README.md

                    `linmath.h` (#785)
  - [Win32] Bugfix: The first shown window ignored the `GLFW_MAXIMIZED` hint when the process was provided a `STARTUPINFO` (#780)
+ - [Cocoa] Bugfix: Event processing would segfault on some machines due to a previous distributed notification listener not being fully removed (#817,#826)
  - [X11] Bugfix: Window size limits were ignored if the minimum or maximum size was set to `GLFW_DONT_CARE` (#805)
  - [WGL] Added reporting of errors from `WGL_ARB_create_context` extension